opencontainers/runc/config-linux.md

 ```
    "rlimits": [
         {
-            "type": "RLIMIT_NOPROC"
+            "type": "RLIMIT_NPROC",
             "soft": 1024,
             "hard": 102400
         }
    ]
 ```

 rlimits allow setting resource limits.
-The type is from one the values defined in [the man page](http://man7.org/linux/man-pages/man2/setrlimit.2.html).
+The type is from the values defined in [the man page](http://man7.org/linux/man-pages/man2/setrlimit.2.html).
 The kernel enforces the soft limit for a resource while the hard limit acts as a ceiling for that value that could be set by an unprivileged process.

 ## Security